liferay/liferay-docs/distribute/marketplace-dev-guide/articles/developing-marketplace-apps/01-marketplace-basics.markdown

 ---

-Now that you've learned the packaging and deployment requirements for your app, let's consider the versions of Liferay you're targetting for your app and how to prepare your app for them.
+Now that you've learned the packaging and deployment requirements for your app, let's consider the versions of Liferay you're targeting for your app and how to prepare your app for them.

 ## Things You Need Before You Can Publish